OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-01.md

 ## 1 Thessalonians 1:7

-so that you became an example to all the believers in Macedonia and Achaia.
+so that you served as a model to all the believers in Macedonia and Achaia.

 ## 1 Thessalonians 1:8